 Him hovering over his sister, “Swiper”, waiting to snatch the balloon off her hand.

 That quick slap on her chubby thigh? — things that only a big brother can do.

-I should have known him better… intimately knowing his strengths, and what makes him laugh and love – all the things I cherish about him.
-But there are things that make him tick too.
+I should have known him better.
+Intimately knowing his strengths, and what makes him laugh and love – all the things I cherish about him.
+But then there are things that make him tick too.
 Points of vulnerability that make him trip.
-Moments of life where temptations loom larger than love, and flaws hurl one out of fellowship with family.
+Moments of life where temptations loom larger than the love, and flaws hurl one out of fellowship with the family.

-Hurricanes always form with brief gusts of wind.
-Emotional blow ups always a product of a string of poor choices – adult and child the same.
+Hurricanes always form with brief gusts of wind and emotional blow up is always a product of a string of poor choices, adults and children the same.

 The sales lady walked over to me and handed me a glossy magazine.
 On the front page were emblazoned these words “Inspiring Choices”.
 Yep…the multitudes of options available, with every latest trend on carpet, timber, and bamboo, to laminate, vinyl and tiles, are honestly?, quite overwhelming.
 A single decision landing on a whole decade of living.

 But nothing can be as overwhelming as a child left undisciplined…nothing as trying and defeating as a nature untrained.

 “Muumm…” his first whine, a slow and steady arising.

 The sales lady was busy explaining all the different grades of floors.
 They all differ in strength and resilience.
 I saw him wriggling like warm jelly.
 I aimed to make my conversation short on what’s anti scratch and anti-slip.
 I mouthed him my silent instruction, swayed my head and motioned: “just a few more minutes of waiting, please?”

 His eyes pleading: “it’s been longer than 10 minutes, Mum…”